peterwittek/happycowler/README.rst

 HappyCowler
 ===========
-HappyCowler is a crawler and parser for extracting geospatial data from `HappyCow.net <https://happycow.net/>`_ that liberates vegans and vegetarians from having to access the Internet while looking for a restaurant.
-The script crawls the descriptions and coordinates from the website and generates a GPX or KML file with the extracted information.
+HappyCowler is a crawler and parser for extracting geospatial data from `HappyCow.net <https://happycow.net/>`_, liberating vegans and vegetarians from the pain of having to access the Internet while looking for a restaurant.
+The script crawls the descriptions and coordinates from the website, and generates a GPX or KML file with the extracted information.
 Currently, the GPX file is tuned for `Osmand <http://osmand.net/>`_.

-The primary reason for this crawler is that HappyCow is impossible to use on a mobile browser.
-While apps are available, they require the presence of proprietary applications such as Google Play.
+The primary reason for creating this crawler is that HappyCow is impossible to use on a smartphone.
+While an official app is available, it requires the presence of proprietary applications such as Google Play.
 Furthermore, a payment is also required.
 Thus it is not possible to obtain the app without sacrificing your privacy.
-By crawling the database, we obtain an offline file that can be used with a GPS app of your choice, without need for Internet access while on the go.
+By crawling the database, we obtain an offline file that can be used with a GPS app of your choice, without having to access the net while on the go.

 Dependencies
 ============